bacpack-system/packager/README.md

 The detailed documentation is available in the `doc` directory.

-## Example
+## Example Context

-In the `example` directory, there is a simple example of how to track dependencies for the `example` project.
+In the `example_context` directory, there is a simple example of Package Context, which stores definitions of Packages and Docker images.

 ## Running multiple Packager executables on one system